morrisgwilliam/code-samples/README.md

    - [README](./infra-as-code/aws-cdk/README.md)

 4. **React Single Page Application**
-   - Description: A tRPC client implementation for consuming API endpoints.
+   - Description: A basic react SPA implementation for consuming API endpoints.
+Written in typescript and leveraging libraries Material UI & Redux.
    - [README](./react-spa/README.md)

 Feel free to navigate to each project directory and explore its README file for more details.